Best Random Orbital Sander 2023 – Buying Guide and Sander Reviews

-Porter-Cable 382 is well balanced, and it’s easy on hands.
-It has a dual-plane counter-balance fan and does an excellent job on reducing vibrations.
+Porter-Cable 382 is well-balanced, and it’s easy on the hands.
+It has a dual-plane counter-balance fan and does an excellent job of reducing vibrations.
 Dust collection with a relatively empty bag is good but not exceptional, hook it up to a shop vac, and it’s an entirely different story.

 The large, multi-port adapter fits comfortably, and you can enjoy a nearly dust-free working environment.
 Porter-Cable 382 5-inch Random Orbit Sander is a good value for money.
-It’s sturdy, well balanced, and easy on hands—good sander for DIYers.
+It’s sturdy, well-balanced, and easy on the hands—a good sander for DIYers.

 5. Black & Decker BDERO600 Random Orbital Sander

-The first thing you notice that it has 2.4 Amp motor power and 14,000 OPM, a little bit more than BDERO100.
-It still won’t be a sander for big projects that require a lot of power but it would work great on smaller ones
+The first thing you notice is that it has 2.4 Amp motor power and 14,000 OPM, a little bit more than BDERO100.
+It still won’t be a sander for big projects that require a lot of power, but it would work great on smaller ones.

 Another difference is the paddle switch activation, which is an entirely new approach to starting up a power tool.
 It’s quite intuitive.
 You simply press the top of the sander with your palm as you usually do when sanding, and it activates the sander.